 Be sure to maintain the document formatting that has been provided in the template.
 If you are adding to the template, be sure to do so in a way that will allow the document to be converted to accessible PDF.
 The following are the primary elements you should watch for when adding to the template: Headings, Images, and Tables.

 Headings: Ensure that headings are actually headings and not just large bold text.
-Use the Heading buttons in Word, like those in the Figure 1 below, to create proper headings.
+Use the Heading buttons in Word, like those in Figure 1 below, to create proper headings.
 Also be sure that headings are properly nested, not skipping levels when setting up the document heading structure.
 That is H2 should be followed by an H3 to create a subsection, and not followed by an H4, or H5, for instance.

 Figure 1: Word Styles Bar

 Images: All meaningful images must have alt text.
-In Word, right click on an image and choose “Format Picture” as shown in the Figure 2 below.
+In Word, right click on an image and choose “Format Picture” as shown in Figure 2 below.
 This option is also available through the Word Format > Picture menu.

 Figure 2: Format Picture to Add Alt Text